What can we do for you?

 FIBA Europe Youth Development Project

-FIBA Europe is introducing one of the most innovative development strategies in the world as they unveil a multi-country youth basketball program and outsource the basketball curriculum to The Basketball Embassy (TBE).
-We are honored and humbled at the opportunity to play a leadership role in this unique coordination of basketball and culture.
-The program features a selection of 60 players and 12 coaches in 4 different countries that will feature a camp series as well as friendly matches and coaching clinics over the next 2 years.
-2016 and 2017 will see Turkey play the role of a "big brother" to Romania, Bulgaria, Macedonia and Kosovo.
-Players and Coaches in this project will also have the opportunity to attend and participate in an international camp and clinic the Romania hosted in the first year and Bulgaria hosted in the second year.
+FIBA Europe is introduced one of the most innovative development strategies in the world as they unveiled a multi-country youth basketball program and outsourced the basketball curriculum to The Basketball Embassy (TBE).
+We were honored and humbled at the opportunity to play a leadership role in this unique coordination of basketball and culture.
+The program featured a selection of 60 players and 12 coaches in 4 different countries that featured a camp series as well as friendly matches and coaching clinics over the next 2 years.
+2016 and 2017 saw Turkey play the role of a "big brother" to Romania, Bulgaria, Macedonia and Kosovo.
+Players and coaches in this project also had the opportunity to attend and participate in an international camp and clinic the Romania hosted in the first year and Bulgaria hosted in the second year.

-Supported by the FIBA Europe Youth Development Fund, this project not only aims at strengthening an entire generation of players and coaches in the participating countries, it also will most certainly strengthen cross-country and cross-cultural relationships in these countries as well.
+Supported by the FIBA Europe Youth Development Fund, this project not only aimed at strengthening an entire generation of players and coaches in the participating countries, it also strengthened cross-country and cross-cultural relationships in these countries as well.
 FIBA Europe continues to be a leader in efforts to support its members both on and off the court and TBE is proud to participate in these initiatives by providing coaching, mentoring, instruction and guidance throughout.
-This project in particular will serve as a pilot and potentially lay the groundwork for similar projects to be executed in other parts of Europe and the World in the future.
+This initial 2-year project served as a pilot program and laid the groundwork for similar projects to be executed in other parts of Europe and the World in the future.